m8pple/arch2-2014-cw1/README.md

 1. Create a MIPS software simulator

-2. Develop a test suite for your MIPs simulator
+2. Develop a test suite for your MIPS simulator

 The API for the simulator is given as a bare C header file, defining the functions and data-types involved, along